dCache/dcache/docs/TheBook/src/main/markdown/cookbook-ha-with-replicable-services.md

 After this, no new requests will reach that `pnfsmanager` instance and once the service is idle it may be shut down.

-The following is a list of critical replicable services in dCache 2.16.
+The following is a list of critical replicable services in dCache 6.2.

 ### `spacemanager`

-Space manager is fully replicable.
+Spacemanager is fully replicable.
 Several instances must share the same database as requests from doors will be load balanced over all physical instances.
 The configuration should be synchronized such that all instances are configured the same way.

 ### `pinmanager`

-Pin manager is fully replicable.
+Pinmanager is fully replicable.
 Several instances must share the same database as requests from doors will be load balanced over all physical instances.
 The configuration should be synchronized such that all instances are configured the same way.

 ### `srmmanager`

-SRM manager is fully replicable.
+Srmmanager is fully replicable.
 Several instance must have separate databases.
 The configuration should be synchronized such that with the exception of the database settings all instances are configured the same way.